Detection of Gravitational Wave Signals from Precessing Binary Black Hole Systems using Convolutional Neural Network: Extension to a Multi-detector Case

-After recording the softmax values corresponding to each time series for the two detectors, we perform the coincidence test on the triggers generated by the two detectors.
-If the high softmax value for the signal occurs at the same time for both the detectors, we mark it as a coincident trigger.
-The third panel of Fig.~\ref{fig:coincHist} shows the average distribution of the coincident triggers across the output of the two detectors.
-Comparing the first two panels of Fig.~\ref{fig:coincHist} with the third panel, we observe that the false triggers (away from the injection time) reduce significantly in the coincident test.
-Once we get the coincident triggers from the first stage of classifier, we perform the same coincident test to find the coincident aligned and precessing triggers.
-Fig.~\ref{fig:ASPSHist} shows the average distribution of the coincident triggers corresponding to aligned and precessing signals in the two panels, respectively.
-Form the Fig.~\ref{fig:ASPSHist} we also observed that, on average, precessing signal generates more triggers around them compared to an aligned signal.

-Our coincident scheme, recovers $498$ BBH signals out of $500$ injected ones, at the first stage.
-Moreover, out of $498$, $214$ signals are recovered as aligned and $206$ as precessing signals, at the second stage.
+After recording the prediction probability values corresponding to the strain data for each detector, we perform the coincidence test on the triggers generated by the two detectors.
+We define a coincident trigger if we obtain a high probability value for both detectors simultaneously.
+The third panel of Figure ~\ref{fig:coincHist} shows the average distribution of the coincident triggers across the output of the two detectors.
+Comparing the first two panels of Figure ~\ref{fig:coincHist} with the third panel, we observe that the false triggers (away from the injection time) reduce significantly in the coincident test.
+Once we get the coincident triggers from the first stage of the hierarchical binary classification scheme, we perform the same coincident test to find the coincident aligned and precessing triggers.
+Figure ~\ref{fig:ASPSHist} shows the average distribution of the coincident triggers corresponding to aligned and precessing signals in the two panels.
+From Figure ~\ref{fig:ASPSHist}, we also observed that, on average, precessing signal generates more triggers around them than an aligned signal.
+Our coincident scheme recovers $498$ $\BBH$ signals from $500$ injected at the first stage.
+Moreover, out of $498$, $214$ signals are recovered as aligned and $206$ as precessing signals at the second stage.

-\subsection{Confinement of merger time}
+\subsection{Confinement of Merger Time}